-The standard workhorse dictionary seems to be the revised edition of the Chinese-English Dictionary put out by the Foreign Language Teaching and Research Press (外研社).
+- The standard workhorse of Chinese-English dictionaries seems to be the revised edition of the dictionary put out by the Foreign Language Teaching and Research Press (外研社).
 It's fat, relatively inexpensive, and has a fair number of good sample sentences, basic chengyu, and the names of rare diseases.

 - Han Dian (汉典)

-- A Chinese/Chinese online dictionary and more with definitions of 75,983 single characters and 361,998 compounds and phrases, together with 32,868 chengyu.
+- Definitions of 75,983 single characters and 361,998 compounds and phrases, together with 32,868 chengyu.
 Will search a number of different ways including pinyin and by number of strokes overall.
-It provides useful example sentences drawn from historical and modern texts (e.g. dongxi in Hong Lou Meng) and shows and lists alternative meanings.
+It provides useful example sentences and lists alternative meanings.
 It also includes a comprehensive library of classical texts arranged under their traditional genre as well as editions of the Kangxi, and the early Shuowen Jiezi dictionaries.
 In all, a very complete and reliable resource that could become a translator's mainstay.
 Unfortunately, it now adds English definitions, a retrograde act that rather defeats the purpose of using this dictionary in the first place.
 One of the functions of using a Chinese/Chinese dictionary is to make you think in context.